 Closed-end funds are otherwise similar to open-end funds.
-Both closed-end funds and open-end funds are subject to SEC registration and are regulated primarily under the Investment Company Act of 1940 and the rules adopted under that Act.
-Closed-end funds and open-end funds are also subject to the Securities Act of 1933 and the Securities Exchange Act of 1934.
+Both closed- and open-end funds are subject to SEC registration and are regulated primarily under the Investment Company Act of 1940 and the rules adopted under that Act.
+Closed- and open-end funds are also subject to the Securities Act of 1933 and the Securities Exchange Act of 1934.
+Both closed- and open-end funds are allowed to borrow in a variety of way (see Almazan, Brown, Carlson, Chapman, 2004) but in practice only few closed-end funds use leverage (Dimson 2002).